ihmeuw/vivarium_public_health/docs/source/tutorials/risk.rst

 A risk model in ``vivarium_public_health`` has two primary components:

-**Exposure** - the risk factor and how simulants are exposed to it:
+**Exposure** - the risk factor and how simulants are exposed to it.

-- :class:`~vivarium_public_health.risks.base_risk.Risk` - assigns each
+:class:`~vivarium_public_health.risks.base_risk.Risk` assigns each
 simulant an exposure category (for dichotomous/polytomous risks) or a continuous exposure value.

 **Effect** - how exposure modifies a target rate or measure.
 A *target* is a specific rate modified by the risk, identified by an entity and a measure